EMERGENCY:

 Hypertension Control

-Project HOPE is implementing phase two of the Nigeria Hypertension Control Initiative with the goal of reducing morbidity and mortality from cardiovascular disease by strengthening hypertension control at the primary health care level.
+Project HOPE is implementing phase two of the Nigeria Hypertension Control Initiative, with the goal of reducing morbidity and mortality from cardiovascular disease by strengthening hypertension control at the primary health care level.

 Our History in Nigeria